 If either the Salt master service or the minion service packages are installed, but not both, the script will terminate.
 The script terminates as a safeguard to prevent the user from accidentally disrupting an existing installation.

 After installing Python and Salt, the script installs:

 setup_single_node.shscript on the installer does not modify firewall rules.

-- Ensure that access is allowed to port 443 in your firewall rules for all appropriate systems (Salt Masters, web-based interface users, remote systems calling the Enterprise API, etc).
+- Ensure that access is allowed to port 443 in your firewall rules for all appropriate systems (masters, web-based interface users, remote systems calling the API (RaaS), etc).

 Once the single-node installation process is complete, you must complete several post-installation steps:

 - Log in for the first time and change default credentials

 - Accept the Salt master key and back up data